 The first example in this section shows the behaviour of the Differential Semblance Misfit function for a simple TTI model.
-The model consists of a 1D layered model consisting of 3 layers with different values of the parameters V_0 , ε , δ and θ , as shown in figures 1A-C. We simulate surface seismic data over this model with a maximum offset of 1400 m.
+The model consists of a 1D layered model consisting of 3 layers with different values of the parameters V_0 , ε , δ and θ , as shown in Figures 1A-C. We simulate surface seismic data over this model with a maximum offset of 1400 m.
 To generate the data we use a finite difference solution to the elastic wave equation (Lisitsa and Vishnevskiy, 2010).
-Perturbing the magnitude of parameters in the second layer and computing the Differential Semblance error, one at a time, allows us to plot a 1D curve showing the variation of the Differential Semblance misfit function for each parameter, as shown in figures 1D-E. These plots show many interesting aspects of the Differential Semblance misfit function.
+Perturbing the magnitude of parameters in the second layer and computing the Differential Semblance error, one at a time, allows us to plot a 1D curve showing the variation of the Differential Semblance misfit function for each parameter, as shown in Figures 1D-F. The major strength of this misfit function is that it is convex for a wide range of model perturbations, and therefore is particularly suitable for gradient based optimization.
+On the other hand, a major weakness of the misfit function, is that the optimum velocity is not the true one.
+This means that to converge to a very accurate solution, additional constraints must be placed or other more refined misfit functions must be used, such as the similarity-index (Chavent and Jacewitz, 1995; Zhou et al., 2009).
+The sensitivity of the Differential semblance misfit with respect to the different parameters is strongly dependent on the model and acquisition geometry (Grechka et al., 2002).
+The Figures 1D-F show that for the present example the objective function is most sensitive to V_0 , and ε .